mattrussi/gitlab-com-runbooks/docs/web/static-repository-objects-caching.md

 Elasticsearch endpoint and credentials are provided through [Terraform][tf-logging].

-CloudFlare Logs wasn't used as it doesn't provide a way to filter logs for certain routes or workers.
-Using it would cause logging redundancy if the site is completely behind CloudFlare (as is the case with staging), and would prove difficult to have immediate visibility into the worker as logs would need to be imported from GCS (after they're exported from CloudFlare) to BigQuery for analysis.
+Cloudflare Logs wasn't used as it doesn't provide a way to filter logs for certain routes or workers.
+Using it would cause logging redundancy if the site is completely behind Cloudflare (as is the case with staging), and would prove difficult to have immediate visibility into the worker as logs would need to be imported from GCS (after they're exported from Cloudflare) to BigQuery for analysis.

 [requests-flow-example]: https://docs.gitlab.com/ee/administration/static_objects_external_storage.html#requests-flow-example